amityadav/AWS-SAA-C02-Notes-2020/Course/Route53/README.md

 * Geolocation routing policy: Use when you want to route traffic based on the location of your users.
 * Multivalue answer routing policy: Use when you want Route 53 to respond to DNS queries with up to eight healthy records selected at random.
 * Geoproximity routing policy: Use when you want to route traffic based on the location of your resources and, optionally, shift traffic from resources in one location to resources in another.

+A zone apex record (example.com v/s www.example.com) can be pointed to the following services using AWS Route 53 Alias record and using the name of the following services instead of IP address.
+* a load balancer
+* a website hosted on S3
+* CloudFront distribution
+* AWS Elastic Beantalk
+* Amazon API Gateway
+* Amazon VPC endpoint

+Q. Can I have a Geo DNS record for a continent and different Geo DNS records for countries within that continent?
+Or a Geo DNS record for a country and Geo DNS records for states within that country?
+---
+Yes, you can have Geo DNS records for overlapping geographic regions (e.g., a continent and countries within that continent, or a country and states within that country).
+For each end user’s location, Route 53 will return the most specific Geo DNS record that includes that location.
+In other words, for a given end user’s location, Route 53 will first return a state record; if no state record is found, Route 53 will return a country record; if no country record is found, Route 53 will return a continent record; and finally, if no continent record is found, Route 53 will return the global record.

+Q. What is the difference between Latency Based Routing and Geo DNS?
+---
+Geo DNS bases routing decisions on the geographic location of the requests.
+In some cases, geography is a good proxy for latency; but there are certainly situations where it is not.
+LatencyBased Routing utilizes latency measurements between viewer networks and AWS datacenters.
+These measurements are used to determine which endpoint to direct users toward.

+If your goal is to minimize end-user latency, we recommend using Latency Based Routing.
+If you have compliance, localization requirements, or other use cases that require stable routing from a specific geography to a specific endpoint, we recommend using Geo DNS.

+Q. What is Private DNS?
+---
+Private DNS is a Route 53 feature that lets you have authoritative DNS within your VPCs without exposing your DNS records (including the name of the resource and its IP address(es) to the Internet.

+Q. What happens if all of my endpoints are unhealthy?
+---
+Route 53 can only fail over to an endpoint that is healthy.
+If there are no healthy endpoints remaining in a resource record set, Route 53 will behave as if all health checks are passing.